 Burning fat isn’t the only reason you should ride your bicycle in the morning.
 So, you say you’re not a morning person?
 Remember, the effort is worth the results.
 Make a commitment to yourself to do it for just 21 days.
 Once those 21 days have gone by, you’ll already be leaner and you’ll be on your way to making morning workouts a habit that’s as natural as brushing your teeth or taking a shower.

-We have put together the Leaner Cyclist program that helps you to improve your cycling performance, lift your FTP and your metabolic efficiency.
+We have put together the Leaner Cyclist program that helps you to improve your cycling performance, and lift your FTP and your metabolic efficiency.
 We offer simple and healthy eating plans and recipes, combined with time efficient structured training programs that work together, so you get the results faster.

 One of the great benefits of the Leaner Cyclists program is that it also helps you quickly get to your ideal and your absolute minimum cycling body weight.
 Being a metabolically efficient cyclist helps you burn more fat while out riding.